Itai-Nelken/RPi-QEMU-VM-scripts/README.md

 # IMPORTANT NOTE: **ALWAYS** shut down the VM's properly (macos 9: finder>special button on the toolbar>shutdown. win98: start menu>shutdown>ok). not doing so will corrupt the OS!

+### Check the [FAQ](https://github.com/Itai-Nelken/RPi-QEMU-VM-scripts#FAQ) to learn how to pass files to the vm, change the resolutions, and more.

 ## All scripts:

 ### MacOS 9.2.1